Chelsea 1-0 Manchester United

 Booking

 Attempt blocked.
+Marcos Alonso (Chelsea) header from the centre of the box is blocked.

-Marcus Rashford (Manchester United) right footed shot from outside the box is blocked.
-Assisted by Marouane Fellaini with a headed pass.
+Attempt blocked.
+Willian (Chelsea) right footed shot from the left side of the box is blocked.